-You may experience some soreness, bruising or swelling at the injection site.
 Most patients are able to return to their normal activities the day after the procedure.
-To ease the soreness, you can use ice and non-steroidal antiinflammatory drugs (NSAIDs).
+You may experience some soreness, bruising or swelling at the injection site, which may be eased with ice and non-steroidal anti-inflammatory drugs (NSAIDs).
 This can last up to 3 weeks, but typically resolves within a week.